mazzini22/Mazzini22/README.md

-Hi there 👋 I'm Breno | Olá, eu sou o Breno
+Hello there 👋 I'm Breno | Olá, eu sou o Breno

-- 🌱 I’m currently in the first semester of my college (Analysis and Systems Development)
+- 🌱 I’m currently in the second semester of my college (Analysis and Systems Development)
-- 👯 I’m lerning c#, python, HTML, CSS and Java script
+- 👯 I’m lerning HTML, CSS and Java script
-- 🤔 I’m looking for help with python
+- 🤔 I’m looking for help with python, java script and big data
-- 📫 How to reach me: mazziibreno@gmail.com |
+- 📫 How to reach me: bmazzinidev@gmail.com |
-- ⚡ Fun fact:
+-

 <div align="center">
   <a href="https://github.com/mazzini22">